Nominated for an Award is Rewarding

 • I have taken off the mask, and I can now sleep unencumbered once again!

-• A doctor advised me that I no longer have sleep apnea and don’t need the machine that has forced air into my nostrils over the last several years just to keep me breathing.
+• A doctor advised me that I no longer have Sleep Apnea and don’t need the machine that has forced air into my nostrils over the last several years just to keep me breathing.
 Continue reading

 Contoveros Blog turns 10 years old today!